 Standard dimensional lumber, safely pressure-treated with aqueous copper quat preservative, is a material extracted from a renewable source.

-Its structural and manufacturing efficiencies optimize a material well known for its capacity to sequester carbon.
+The Mill River Park Carousel Pavilion project’s structural and manufacturing efficiencies optimize a material well known for its capacity to sequester carbon.
 We are working closely with the client group, our engineers and design consultants to ensure that the repetitive application of simple details produce readily understandable forms that are easy to assemble, maintain, and, if desired at any point in the lifespan of the structure, alter or dismantle.

 The use of low-impact materials, low-energy systems, and durable assemblies will provide a beautiful and adaptable structure, one that guarantees the ecological, social, economic, and cultural sustainability of Stamford’s vision for Mill River Park.